awalnur/pandawa/README.md

-always use the lates.sql on db folder
+always use the lates.sql on db folder.